h2non/toxy/README.md

 #### toxy#delete(path, [ middleware... ])
 Return: `ToxyRoute`

+Register a new route for `DELETE` method.

 #### toxy#head(path, [ middleware... ])
 Return: `ToxyRoute`

+Register a new route for `HEAD` method.

 #### toxy#all(path, [ middleware... ])
 Return: `ToxyRoute`

+Register a new route for any method.

 #### toxy#forward(url)

+Define a URL to forward the incoming traffic received by the proxy.

 #### toxy#balance(urls)

+Forward to multiple servers balancing between them.

+For more information, see the [rocky docs](https://github.com/h2non/rocky#programmatic-api)

 #### toxy#replay(url)

+Define a new replay server.
+You can call this method multiple times to define multiple replay servers.

+For more information, see the [rocky docs](https://github.com/h2non/rocky#programmatic-api)

 #### toxy#use(middleware)

+Plug in a custom middleware.

+For more information, see the [rocky docs](https://github.com/h2non/rocky#middleware-layer).

 #### toxy#useResponse(middleware)

+Plug in a response outgoing traffic middleware.

+For more information, see the [rocky docs](https://github.com/h2non/rocky#middleware-layer).

 #### toxy#useReplay(middleware)

+Plug in a replay traffic middleware.

+For more information, see the [rocky docs](https://github.com/h2non/rocky#middleware-layer)

+#### toxy#middleware()

+Return a standard middleware to use with connect/express.

 #### toxy#poison(poison)
 Alias: `usePoison`

+Register a new poison.

 #### toxy#rule(rule)
 Alias: `useRule`

+Register a new rule.

 #### toxy#withRule(rule)
 Aliases: `poisonRule`, `poisonFilter`

+Apply a new rule for the latest registered poison.

 #### toxy#enable(poison)

+Enable a poison by name identifier

 #### toxy#disable(poison)

+Disable a poison by name identifier

 #### toxy#remove(poison)
 Return: `boolean`

+Remove poison by name identifier.

 #### toxy#isEnabled(poison)
 Return: `boolean`

+Checks if a poison is enabled by name identifier.

 #### toxy#disableAll()
 Alias: `disablePoisons`

+Disable all the registered poisons.

 #### toxy#poisons()
 Return: `array<Directive>` Alias: `getPoisons`

+Return an array of poisons wrapped as `Directive`.

 #### toxy#flush()
 Alias: `flushPoisons`

+Remove all the registered poisons.

 #### toxy#enableRule(rule)

+Enable a rule by name identifier.

 #### toxy#disableRule(rule)

+Disable a rule by name identifier.

 #### toxy#removeRule(rule)
 Return: `boolean`

+Remove a rule by name identifier.

 #### toxy#disableRules()

+Disable all the registered rules.

 #### toxy#isRuleEnabled(rule)
 Return: `boolean`

+Checks if the given rule is enabled by name identifier.

 #### toxy#rules()
 Return: `array<Directive>` Alias: `getRules`

+Return the registered rules wrapped as `Directive`.

 #### toxy#flushRules()

+Remove all the rules.

 ### ToxyRoute